B4N4NUS/Glue-VR-Trackers-Firmware/README.md

-# SlimeVR Tracker firmware for ESP
+# (Slime VR README) SlimeVR Tracker firmware for ESP

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.